Few-shot Image Generation via Masked Discrimination

 Modern generative adversarial networks (GANs) \cite{NIPS2014_5ca3e9b1} containing abundant parameters have achieved great success in image generation with large amounts of training data.
 For example, BigGAN \cite{DBLP:conf/iclr/BrockDS19} makes use of more than 100M parameters to achieve significant improvement on ImageNet.
-StyleGAN \cite{Karras_2019_CVPR} is trained on 70,000 images from Flicker-Faces-HQ (FFHQ $1024^2$) \cite{Karras_2019_CVPR} with a total of 26.2M trainable parameters in its generator.
-However, GANs easily overfit and tend to replicate training data when trained on datasets containing fewer samples \cite{replicate2021}.
+StyleGAN \cite{Karras_2019_CVPR} is trained on 70,000 images from Flicker-Faces-HQ (FFHQ) \cite{Karras_2019_CVPR} with a total of 26.2M trainable parameters in its generator.
+However, GANs easily overfit and tend to replicate training data instead of generating diverse samples when trained on datasets containing fewer samples \cite{replicate2021}.
 Unfortunately, only a few samples can be obtained in some cases like famous artists' paintings.

 For few-shot image generation tasks, the complex discriminator can remember all the training samples and excessively guide the generator to replicate them, leading to overfitting and serious diversity degradation.
-Several prior works \cite{ewc, mo2020freeze, noguchi2019image, wang2018transferring, wang2020minegan} have been proposed to adapt GANs pre-trained on a related large source domain to the target domain with limited data.
-They aim to preserve the diversity of adapted GANs by keeping information learned from the source domain.
+Several prior works \cite{ewc, mo2020freeze, noguchi2019image, wang2018transferring, wang2020minegan} have been proposed to adapt GANs pre-trained on related large source domains to target domains with limited data.
+They aim to preserve the diversity of adapted GANs by keeping information learned from source domains.
 Data augmentation approaches \cite{ada, zhao2020differentiable} also play positive roles in few-shot image generation.
-However, these approaches mostly need hundreds of training samples from the target domain to produce high-quality results.
-When trained with only a few samples (e.g., $\leq 10$ images), they cannot avoid overfitting or replicating training samples, resulting in poor generation quality.
+However, these approaches mostly need hundreds of training samples from target domains to produce high-quality results.
+When trained with extremely few samples (e.g., $\leq 10$ images), they cannot avoid overfitting or replicating training samples, resulting in poor generation results.